What are top 5 CRMs?

 Pipedrive has been developed with one mission in mind: salespeople in B2B.

-When authors who rank Pipedrive “Best e-commerce software tool” only show two options: they are trying to improve their SEO or they have no clue what a CRM really is…
+Authors who rank Pipedrive “Best e-commerce software tool” only show two options: they are trying to improve their SEO or they have no clue what a CRM really is…